-The MSA’s next semester of courses will be our Winter Courses taking place between the beginning of October and the end of January.
+MSA’s next semester of courses will be taking place between the end of January 2018 and June 2018.
 Applications for attendance are now being accepted and may be downloaded from here.
 You can send us a filled in application by post or you can bring it in by hand to the Malta Society of Arts offices at 219, Republic Street, Valletta between Monday and Friday from 8am till 12pm.

 For more detailed information about the various courses, please click the links below:

 With around 40 different courses being offered by the Malta Society of Arts (MSA) across the areas of visual, applied and performing arts, anyone who would like to further their art-related skills will be spoilt for choice.
 Applications are now open for all the courses starting at the beginning of October, and they can be collected and submitted at MSA’s seat, the Palazzo de La Salle in Valletta.

 Founded in 1852, the Malta Society of Arts is Malta’s oldest arts organisation, and for a long time it was the only one that helped artists by providing financial support and creating a community where they could meet and exchange ideas.
 Today, it still strives to be a hub for artistic activity and its role will be strengthened as the renovations at the Palazzo de La Salle are finalised in the coming months and the upstairs spaces start to be populated by performances, exhibitions, concerts and other artistic events.

 The winter courses falling under the visual arts umbrella will include History of Art, Art for Juniors (varying ages), Preparation for Art O’Level, Art for Adults, Art for Mature Students, Clay Modelling, Nude Human Figure Art, Wood Sculpture, Art Workshops and Photography, which this year will also include a photo editing unit.